 The focus of the program is on developing and enhancing knowledge and skills in language, language acquisition, and language instruction that are essential for both effective teaching and successful learning.
 It also provides guidance for understanding the process of second language acquisition in general, and Spanish in particular.

-It is structured into three distinct areas that include; academic courses, a life experience portfolio and the submission of a Master’s Thesis.
+It is structured into three distinct areas that include: academic courses, a life experience portfolio and the submission of a Master’s Thesis.
 It lasts an academic year (9 months), from September to June and is worth 60 ECTS (European Credit Transfer System) credits.
 It combines onsite classes (Fridays) with online sessions (during the week).

-It is further complemented with hands-on experience in a school in Madrid as language assistant through which the student will come in contact with the social and cultural diversity of Spanish schools today.
+It is further complemented with hands-on experience in a school in Madrid as a language assistant through which the student will come in contact with the social and cultural diversity of Spanish schools today.

 - Training future teachers of Spanish as a second language considering the teaching-learning process of a diversity population of students and their background and context.

 - Exposing students to different methodologies and teaching strategies for individual learning.

 - Getting hands-on experience as language assistant in a bilingual school in an international context.

 - Create and design materials and resources for teaching Spanish.

 - Must have a Bachelor’s Degree